 The Bask Interest Savings Account works just like any traditional savings account.
 You'll earn cash interest monthly based on the amount you deposit into the account and the current savings rate.

 For context on just how much Bask Bank has improved interest rates, consider that in June of 2022, the APY was just 0.80%.
-That's an increase of almost 6x in a short period of time — putting the Bask Interest Savings Account far ahead of the national average APY.
+That's an increase of more than 6x in a short period of time — putting the Bask Interest Savings Account far ahead of the national average APY.

 As with the Bask Mileage Savings Account, there's no minimum balance or monthly fees.
 Bask Bank deposits are FDIC insured through Texas Capital Bank up to $250,000.